OrdinaryMagician/ibuki_m/README.md

 ## Abilities

-**Ibuki** is pretty goddamn hardcore, sporting a hefty 1000-point health pool and built-in resistances to many things.
+**Ibuki** is pretty goddamn hardcore.
 For starters, most things are very likely to not even deal any damage, especially bullets *(although they'll still stagger and cause some perceptible pain)*.
 Elemental damages don't really hurt directly, but cause certain debuff buildups, which WILL begin to hurt if they get too high.
 Due to the fact you can't bleed, you're immune to poison, unless it's breathed in.

 If your health drops to zero, you will be incapacitated.
 In this state, you've got two choices: Either wait until you can revive again, or restart from the last save.
 Reviving comes at a price, however.
 A temporary debuff that makes you more sensitive to damage.
 The more times you fall, the harder it'll get, so try not to be reckless.